on December 15, 2021 (last modified on September 23, 2022) • 28 minute read

 Once you’ve defined your metrics and goals, you can start with the process of building a report.

-Since it all rests on having reliable information and presenting it in an easy-to-understand format, you’ll definitely need access to analytics tools (such as Google Analytics) as well as business intelligence software (like Databox).
+Since it all rests on having reliable information and presenting it in an easy-to-understand format, you’ll definitely need access to analytics reporting tool (such as Google Analytics) as well as business intelligence software (like Databox).
 In a pinch, you can do without the latter, but it will make the whole process much more time-consuming, and it’s likely the end result won’t look as good.

 Once you have access to data extracted by analytics tools, you need to pick and choose what you’ll present, how, and to whom.
 It’s unlikely you’ll be able to fit everything you want on a single dashboard, not if you want to give important metrics the focus they’re due.
 So make sure to tailor each report (or a segment of it) to the intended audience.